-Two beautiful depictions of composite models of HIV virus were recently published (figure 2-3), one a twodimensional watercolor by David Goodsell and the other a three-dimensional depiction, the 2010 first place winner of the Science magazine image contest made by Ivan Konstantinov (http://www.sciencemag.org/content/331/6019/848.full#F1).
-Both images try to depict all the structural components of HIV.
-A version of the Goodsell image on the web (http://www.rcsb.org/pdb/static.do?p=education_discussion/educational_resources/hiv-animation.html) can be used to find out more information.
-Clicking on a protein in the virus image presents a detailed image of that protein, text describing its function and a link to an atomic model at the PDB.
-Our aim is to allow researchers to build similar models in 3-dimensions.
-Besides providing a visual synthesis of many structural results, we envision these models being an index to the available structure and sequence data.
+In addition to providing a visual synthesis of many structural results, we envision composite models being an index to the available structure and sequence data.
 By selecting a component molecule of say HIV capsid protein you will be able to access all structures of that protein from the PDB (obtained for example by BLAST).
 Sequence variability is also a very rich source of information about the functionally significant residues in proteins and Chimera has sophisticated multiple sequence analysis tools.
 Clicking on the capsid protein will also give the option of view multiple sequence alignment data, in the case of HIV from the Los Alamos National Laboratory HIV sequence database.
 HIV capsid protein has also been studied by electron microscopy with maps at the Electron Microscopy Databank and this too would be available.
-The objective is to make the composite model provide streamlined access to the available structural data, with only a few clicks to obtain atomic models, sequences and maps.
+The objective is to make the composite model provide streamlined access to the available structural data, with only a few clicks to obtain atomic

+Figure 2-12: Science magazine image contest HIV depiction with virus-encoded molecules in orange and cell-derived components in gray by Ivan Konstantinov. models, sequences and maps.
 The available data could be fetched from the web databases (Chimera currently fetches from 10 databases), or for higher performance could be collected in a single directory to be distributed with the composite model.
-Our efforts will focus on creating the software to enable researchers to make such models for the biological systems they study.
-But an important aspect will be demonstrating these tools by building an HIV composite model that we will undertake.